aceofgreens/aceofgreens.github.io/_posts/2022-05-11-the_ising_model.md

 def ising_model_metropolis_sample(n: int, T: float, num_iters: int):
     """
-    Iterates the Metropolis dynamics for a the Ising model for a fixed number of iterations.
+    Iterates the Ising model Metropolis dynamics for a fixed number of iterations.
 Returns a sample from the approximate equilibrium distribution.
     """
     j = 0